Liability Act --

 The Gun-Free-Zone Liability Act basically says that, in public places,

-if you create a dangerous gun-free zone, you're liable for any harm
+if you create one of these dangerous make-believe gun-free zones, you're liable for any harm

 it causes.
 There is no cost or budget item associated with enacting this bill.

-The idea that gun-free zones are safe is fraudulent.
+The idea that make-believe gun-free zones are safe... is fraudulent.

 It is a mythology perpetrated by anti-rights activists who can